BS EN 13432 Certification, testing and assessment

 Finally, the quality of the final compost has to be evaluated and the possible negative effects on the waste treatment process.
 This is done by the physical-chemical analysis of the final compost and a control plant growth test where the compost is used to study the ecotoxic effects on higher plants.

-It is thus crucial for products to be tested and certified before they enter the market so as to ensure their safety and compatibility with the already existing facilities for compostable/organic waste management in the UK.
+It is thus crucial for products to be tested and certified before they enter the market to ensure their safety and compatibility with the already existing facilities for compostable/organic waste management in the UK.
 By seeing the great potential for the environment and UK’s economy in bioplastics entering the market, Impact Solutions has been developing, advancing and researching tests to certify products entering, or already existing in the market according to the aforementioned standards.

 Impact Solutions are set up to carry a series of Biodegradability tests offering full material analysis services: Chemical, Environmental, Elemental based on BS EN 13432 directions as well as we can accommodate all types of Lab-scale biodegradability tests both aerobic and anaerobic.